 and I had to go and create a dummy Certificate Authority in order to get through the validation.

 That seems a bit odd?
 If you do not need a cert for the link, then surely you do not need a CA?

 #6 Updated by Phillip Davis about 4 years ago

 @G Brinton - can you try the code in https://github.com/pfsense/pfsense/pull/1389

 I discovered that OpenVPN does not like having a blank line for username and then a password.
 Also it does not like a string (password) in the first line followed by nothing.
 It always expects 2 lines in the ".up" file, but the 2nd line can be empty (meaning no 2nd piece of authentication data provided).
 I guess when you edited out the bogus username, you also put a blank line after the "password".

 This code lets me put just a username or password, and bring up a client successfully.
 I have not tested fully because I do not have a server anywhere waiting for such a config.

-#7 Updated by Marcus Brown almost 4 years ago
+#7 Updated by Marcus Brown about 4 years ago